 Often little noticed, rain gutters occupy a prominent place on many homes.
-They're frequently perched at the end of a slanted roof, where they are not only a critical part of a building's infrastructure, they also create a visual outline of a house's architecture.
+They're frequently perched at the edge of a slanted roof where they are not only a critical part of a building's infrastructure, they also create a visual outline of a house's architecture.
 When it comes time to select new gutters, there is a lot to keep in mind: style, color, material type, cost, and longevity are factors to consider.
 We've put together a cheat sheet to help with the selection process:

 Does your house need rain gutters?

 Most houses do, but not all.
 Their primary function is to channel rain that falls onto a roof toward a surface drainage system (or catchment system) and away from the foundation, basement, or crawlspace.
 Whether you need gutters depends on the size of your roof's surface area, the slope of the land and surrounding landscaping, and how much precipitation falls on your house.
 In some climates, gutters are not advised.
 In heavy snowfall territory, for instance, ice buildup can tear them off.
 And in regions with little rainfall, they may be unnecessary or only necessary on a portion of your house (above exterior doors, for example).
 You may wish to consult an experienced builder or architect in your area if you're unsure if you need rain gutters.
 If most homes in your area have them, chances are you'll need them also.

 Above: Gutters over a porch, half-round style; photograph via Steven Harris Architects.

 Most expensive: Copper, zinc, and wood gutters are at the high end of the price spectrum, ranging from $20 to $32 per linear foot including installation (depending on area and metal gauge).
 Though expensive, they last longer; copper and zinc gutters have the added benefit of requiring no paint and little maintenance.